wp-plugins/issuupress/readme.txt

 - **img="false"** : Set this to a number will display the thumbnail of each pdf at the provided width (ex: img="120" will display the thumbnail at the width of 120px).

 == Changelog ==

+= 1.2.3 =
+- Fixed warnings appearing if no document was found.

 = 1.2.2 =
 - Annoying warning happening on some installations after updating the plugin.
 Hopefully this should sort it out.